 - Spread the liquid out into glass baking trays

-- Set the trays into a dehydrator until the liquid is dry.
+- Set the trays into a dehydrator until the fluid is dry.

 - powdered in a nut grinder, and stored in pint jars.

-- To use, place in gelatin capsules and swallow along with a MAOI (e.g., Syrian rue).
+- To use, place in gelatin capsules and swallow along with an MAOI (e.g., Syrian rue).

-- A similar procedure can be done with the ground Syrian rue seeds, but they have to be boiled first.
+- A similar procedure can be done with the ground Syrian rue seeds, but they must be boiled first.

 Duration of effects: 2-6 hours.